uranian throne

 "Actually you needn't worry," I assure him; "I have not the slightest intention to become a Corrector.
 Having read some history I'm well aware that the role is just about the most dangerous which anyone can play.
 Death and ignominy are the penalty for failure, and I'm not crazy enough to take that risk."

 He slowly shakes his head, and the moment sparkles with a glitter of finality.
 I have been privileged to live a life on two wonderful worlds; let that suffice.
-The greatest adventure of all now awaits within the next second - I am going to find out what awaits on the other side of death's door -
+The greatest adventure of life now awaits within the next second - I am going to find out what awaits on its other side -

 "Stop!" says the woman.
 She now has her own laser pointed at her husband.